HALOPERIDOL DECANOATE injection

 Valproate: Sodium valproate, a drug known to inhibit glucuronidation, does not affect haloperidol plasma concentrations.

-Rifampin: In a study of 12 patients with schizophrenia coadministered oral haloperidol and rifampin, plasma haloperidol levels were decreased by a mean of 70% and mean scores on the Brief Psychiatric Rating Scale were increased from baseline.
-In 5 other patients with schizophrenia treated with oral haloperidol and rifampin, discontinuation of rifampin produced a mean 3.3-fold increase in haloperidol concentrations.
+Rifampin: In a study with 12 patients with schizophrenia, concomitant administration of oral haloperidol and rifampin, a strong CYP3A4 inducer, resulted in decreased plasma haloperidol concentrations by a mean of 70% and increased mean scores on the Brief Psychiatric Rating Scale from baseline.
+In five other patients with schizophrenia treated with oral haloperidol and rifampin, discontinuation of rifampin resulted in a mean 3.3-fold increase in haloperidol concentrations [see Drug Interactions (7.2)].

-Carbamazepine: In a study in 11 patients with schizophrenia coadministered haloperidol and increasing doses of carbamazepine, haloperidol plasma concentrations decreased linearly with increasing carbamazepine concentrations.
+Carbamazepine: In a study with 11 patients with schizophrenia, concomitant administration of haloperidol and increasing doses of carbamazepine, a CYP3A4 strong inducer, resulted in decreased haloperidol plasma concentrations in a linear manner with increasing carbamazepine concentrations [see Drug Interactions (7.2)].

 Effect of Haloperidol on Other Drugs